 The College Wage Premium

 The return on educational investments has risen substantially in the past 30 years.
-While the primary focus has been on the college wage premium, new evidence shows that the value of going to college is affected by a host of other important educational decisions, each of which has a potentially large effect on future earnings.
+While the primary focus has been on the college wage premium, new evidence shows that the value of going to college is affected by a host of other important educational decisions, each of which has a potential large effect on future earnings.
 This Commentary examines the impact of two of these other decisions on earnings: the choice of a college major and the pursuit of an advanced degree.
 In some cases, differences in the college major premium are as large as the college wage premium itself.

 It is well documented that college graduates earn significantly higher wages on average than those with only a high school diploma.
 The college wage premium has been a central focus for researchers because it is both large and growing.
 Current data indicate that college degree holders enjoy an 84 percent increase in earnings over their high-school-educated counterparts.